Today In History logo TIH

 1982

-In August 1982, a multinational force of American, French, and Italian troops landed in Beirut to supervise the withd…
+A multinational force of American, French, and Italian troops landed in Beirut in August 1982 to supervise the withdr…

-In August 1982, a multinational force of American, French, and Italian troops landed in Beirut to supervise the withdrawal of PLO fighters from Lebanon.
+A multinational force of American, French, and Italian troops landed in Beirut in August 1982 to supervise the withdrawal of PLO fighters from Lebanon.
 Israel had invaded Lebanon in June, pushing the PLO north to the capital.
 The evacuation was negotiated.
 Yasser Arafat left on a ship on August 30, waving from the deck.
 The multinational force departed shortly after, believing the crisis was resolved.
 Within weeks, the Sabra and Shatila massacre killed hundreds of Palestinian civilians.
 The force that left had protected no one.

 1986